EdoF0/zeroapp/exercise.md

 # Exercise 1

 For this exercise, work on the file `lib/learndart.dart`.

-The objective is to print the number of times you pushed the button in the app.
+Print the number of times you pushed the button in the app with a user-friendly message.

 Tips